 Enabling PHP warnings and error notices for WordPress

-WordPress PHP error reporting, warnings and notices should be disabled by default.
-If for some reason you want to enable them for example, you need to debug your newly installed theme or plugin, then there are a few ways to achieve this.
+WordPress PHP error reporting, warnings, and notices should be disabled by default.
+If, for some reason, you want to enable them, for example, you need to debug your newly installed theme or plugin, then there are a few ways to achieve this.

 Using a Plugin

 The most user-friendly way is using a plugin like Easy Error Reporting.
-Once installed and activate you can set which user type will be able to see the error logging so you won’t scare away your regular visitors.
+Once installed and activated, you can set which user type will be able to see the error logging so you won’t scare away your regular visitors.

 Editing wp-config.php